Journalist found decapitated in eastern Mexico

 Valdivia's body was found with his motorcycle on a train track in a mountainous area of the municipality of Tezonapa, according to his newspaper.

-In March, journalist Maria Elena Ferral was shot dead by two assailants on motorbikes when getting into her car in Veracruz.

-RSF regularly ranks Mexico alongside war-torn Syria and Afghanistan as the world's most dangerous countries for news media.

-The watchdog urged the authorities to probe whether Valdivia was murdered because of his work.
+He is the fifth journalist killed in Mexico this year, according media watchdog Reporters Without Borders, which urged the authorities to investigate whether the 41-year-old was murdered because of his work.

-"All lines of inquiry must be exhausted, mainly those that have to do with his journalism because he worked in an area marked by violence," Balbina Flores, the group's representative in Mexico, told AFP.

-More than 100 reporters have been murdered since 2000 in Mexico, where asking questions about political corruption or powerful drug cartels can be a deadly business.
+Mexico is regularly rated by the media watchdog as one of the most dangerous countries in the world for journalists.

 In one rare such sentencing, a man convicted of ordering the 2017 murder of prominent journalist Miroslava Breach was condemned last month to 50 years in prison.